polyseam/cndi/docs/config.md

 - `region` is the region to be used in your target provider

+- `kubernetes_version` is an optional field that lets you pick the Kubernetes version for the control plane and nodes (for managed clusters like EKS/GKE/AKS and for dev distributions when supported).
+Example:
+  `kubernetes_version: "1.33"`.

 Here's an example with those values configured:

 ```yaml